-BVI Yacht Itinerary for Partially and the Unvaccinated Traveler
+BVI Yacht Itinerary for a Partially or Unvaccinated Traveler

 Updated December 23, 2021, from the Charter Yacht Society of the British Virgin Islands.